 Taught by Brooke Borel

-Brooke Borel is a freelance writer and journalist specializing in science.
-She's a contributing editor at Popular Science and she has also written for Slate, Modern Farmer, and PBS's NOVA Next, among others.
-Her first book, a narrative about the bed bug, will be out in April 2015 from the University of Chicago Press with additional support from the Alfred P. Sloan Foundation.
-Check out her work at www.brookeborel.com or follow her on Twitter @brookeborel.
+Brooke Borel is a journalist and author.
+She's a contributing editor at Popular Science and she has also written for the Guardian, the Atlantic, BuzzFeed News, Aeon, and PBS's NOVA Next, among others.
+Her books include Infested and The Chicago Guide to Fact-Checking.
+Check out her work at brookeborel.com or follow her on Twitter @brookeborel

 So, you’ve found a killer true story and you want to write a book about it.
 How do you start?
 This class is an introduction to putting together a nonfiction book proposal.
 We’ll go over how to decide if your story is a book or a shorter piece, how to figure out if it’s already been done, what to look for in an agent, the mechanics of a book proposal, and more.
 And, if there is interest and time, we can talk a little about pitching and writing for magazines and the web.

 This class is for you if you are: a nonfiction writer or someone interested in nonfiction writing, are relatively new at writing books and proposals, and you want to learn more about the traditional path for publishing (agents, publishers, that sort of thing).
 Bonus if you already have a book idea and are willing to workshop it in class, although it is not required.

 This class is not for you if you are: a fiction writer, a poet, a memoirist, or any type of writer interested only in self-publishing.